The surface category and tropical curves: The surgery theorem

 \subsection{Contractible surgery data}

 One problem we have not addressed yet is how to choose the surgery data $(p^\ga)_{\ga \in A}$ for a given point $(W,t)$ in $|C_\cd^\nc|$.
-Concretely, the problem is that the forgetful map $C_\cd^\gs \to C_\cd^\nc$ will not induce an equivalence on realisations.
-To resolve this we need to interpolate between different choices of surgery data.
-This is not really a problem as the operators $K_A^\gl$ and $K_{A'}^{\gl'}$ commute.
+Concretely, the problem is that the forgetful map $C_\cd^\gs \to C_\cd^\nc$ will not induce an equivalence on realizations.
+To resolve this we need to interpolate between different choices of surgery data by only traversing some surgery paths partially.